Akzestia/ZTX/README.md

 # ZTX

-ZTX - a simple, fast QUIC framework, built using [TQUIC](https://tquic.net/).
+ZTX - a simple, fast RoQ (RPC over QUIC) framework, built using [TQUIC](https://tquic.net/).

+# Performance

+ZTX can be ass fast as 4x the speed of gRPC, but you should note that ZTX contains a wide range of specific optimizations, so creating a fair benchmark is a bit complicated

 # Usage